 You should use the Gov.uk website to let HMRC know about your ERS scheme.

-So, that means the deadline is 6th July 2021 for any company share transfers made in the 2020/21 tax year.
-If you don’t submit a return when due, HMRC will impose penalties.
+So, that means the deadline is 6th July 2023 for any company share transfers made in the 2022/23 tax year.
+If you don’t submit a return when due, HMRC will impose penalties (see below).

 When to submit your ERS return

-Each year you must submit your ERS return to HMRC by 6th July following the end of the tax year, or you may have to pay a penalty.
+Each year you have to submit your ERS return to HMRC by 6th July following the end of the tax year, or you may have to pay a penalty.

 Once your ERS scheme is registered, you’ll need to submit an ERS return (or nil return) each year even if: